MarkRBest/markrbest.github.io/_posts/2024-09-03-reading-list.md

 * [Statistical Arbitrage: Algorithmic Trading Insights and Techniques](https://amzn.eu/d/id4sMyl)

 This is not a book but an article.
 It's about how to build a risk neutral long short portfolio strategy.
-What is nice about it, is its very simple and generic and can be used either with rich/cheap or momentum alphas.
+It is very simple and generic and can be used either with rich/cheap (mean reversion) or momentum alphas.

 * [The Modern Spirit of Statistical Arbitrage](https://x.com/systematicls/status/1802666506125558115?s=46&t=rrb1VDYgAE-7u13wznr-hg)